stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

 ## Approach

 1. If the list has fewer than two nodes (`head` is null or `head.next` is null), return the head as no swapping is needed.
 2. Create a dummy node to simplify the handling of edge cases.
-3. Initialize `prevNode` to point to `dummyNode`, as a tracker or anchor that always points to the node just before the current pair of nodes that are being processed for swapping.
+3. Initialize `prevNode` to point to `dummyNode`.
+It always marks the node before the current pair that are being processed for swapping.
 4. Initialize `curNode` to point to `head`, as the first node of the pair that is being swapped.
 5. As long as `curNode` and `curNode.next` are not null (ensuring there are two nodes to swap), proceed with the swapping logic.
    - Link `prevNode.next` to the second node in the pair (`curNode.next`).
    - Update `curNode.next` to point to the node after its pair, effectively skipping one node (the second node of the pair).
    - Set the `next` of the second node in the pair to `curNode`, completing the swap.
    - Move `prevNode` to `curNode`, positioning it before the next pair to be swapped.
    - Advance `curNode` to its next node, moving to the next pair.
 6. Return `dummyNode.next`, which points to the new head of the swapped list.

 ## Complexity